dekadentno/blockchain-notes/README.md

 - Deterministic Wallet - A wallet where addresses, private keys, and public keys can be traced back to their original seed words.
 Nothing is random, everything is determened.
 Easy migration of keys betwee different wallets.
 - Hierarchical Deterministic Wallet - An advanced type of deterministic wallet that contains keys derived in a tree structure.
 Can be shared partially or entirely with different systems.
 Benefit of sharing only parts of the tree structure and that you don’t need to backup all your keys, whenever you make transactions, you just need to backup the Seed praise securely.
 HD wallets are the best option to save your crypto holding securely.
 The only disadvantage is that everything is derived from the master key so it requires a strong backup.

+### Keys
+Private keys generate public keys that generate wallet addresses.
+- private key - 256 bit random number between 1 and 2^256
+- it can be represented in various formats (hex, wif, wif-compressed...). all of them have different use cases
+- every private key is unique. that's possible because 2^256 is a very large number.
+There is a 1 in over 115 quattuorvigintillion (that’s a 78 digit number) chance of finding a collision.
+- there are methods for generating a private key. we can just flip a coin 256 times and write down 1 for heads and 0 for tails.
+- programmatically, we have to find a source of entropy (lack of order or predictability, degree of randomness)
+- random number generators have to be cryptographically secure

+### Restoring your wallet identity
+- times when we forget our password or lost our 2fa device or our computer gets stolen
+- there are 2 ways to do it; by using a seed or using a private key
+- the seed  the 12 words you were given when creating your wallet.
+If you can remember these words, you can use them to restore your wallet.
+The benefit of restoring your identity using the seed is that it can be much simpler than using the private key.
+It's easier to remember a list of words than a random string of numbers and letters
+- When restoring a wallet using a private key, there are 2 ways to do it.
+You can either import or sweep this key, and it’s useful to understand the difference.
+Sweep a wallet if you're worried about wallet security.
+When in doubt, stick with sweeping.
+It’s more secure this way, and it avoids some problems that are associated with importing a wallet.